The most important part of testing calendars is to make sure that any booking made on another channel is imported into OwnerRez.

 Once you've created a block for a property, go to the calendar display for your property on the other listing site(s), and see if that time is blocked off, preventing anyone else from booking those dates.
 This proves that you have configured the calendar export from OwnerRez, imported to that channel, correctly.

-Don't forget to delete the block in OwnerRez when you're finished the test!
-This provide another opportunity for testing: go back to the calendar display for your property on the other listing site(s), and confirm that the calendar has cleared.
+Don't forget to delete the block in OwnerRez when you're finished, then test!
+This provides another opportunity for testing: go back to the calendar display for your property on the other listing site(s), and confirm that the calendar has cleared.

 - It is not necessary to test calendars included in a Hosted Website or displayed using an OwnerRez Widget.
 Those will always display all booking data that is in OwnerRez.
 If you've successfully tested that bookings are imported from channels into OwnerRez, that is sufficient testing to ensure they'll appear on a Hosted Website or in a Widget.